PJLindsay/comp-api-routing/README.md

 Udemy Vue3 course Section 19 #297

-example of how to refactor from Options API (Vue2) to Composition API (Vue3) with respect to routing / params
+example of how to refactor from Options API (Vue2) to Composition API (Vue3) with respect to routing / params and Vuex

 ## Problems